diasMariana/diffusion-torch/README.md

 pip install --no-cache-dir -r requirements.txt
 ```

-Note that you might need to adjust `requirements.txt` according to the cuda toolkit version you have installed.
+**Note:** you might need to adjust the `requirements.txt` according to the CUDA Toolkit version installed on your system.

 ---